owoshch/yandex-conversational-challenge/README.md

 # General Conversation Challenge

-This repo implements retrieval-based dialogue system in Tensorflow This is a solution for ML track of Yandex Algorithm 2018 (https://contest.yandex.com/algorithm2018/) The goal of the challenge was to build a system that can rank answers for a dialogue system based on labeled Hollywood movies scripts.
+This repo implements retrieval-based dialogue system in Tensorflow. \ This is a solution for ML track of Yandex Algorithm 2018 (https://contest.yandex.com/algorithm2018/). \
+The goal of the challenge was to build a system that can rank answers for a dialogue system based on labeled Hollywood movies scripts.

 ## Task